wp-plugins/quotes-and-tips/readme.txt

 * NEW : The Russian language file is added to the plugin.

 == Upgrade Notice ==

+= V1.26 =
+Ability to restore settings to defaults.
+We updated all functionality for wordpress 4.2.3.

 = V1.25 =
 BWS plugins section is updated.
 We updated all functionality for wordpress 4.2.2.